-Since you’re reading this Website, you already know the answer to that question, which was posed by a 1981 Honeywell advertisement, found in the midst of a fun series of pioneering computer ads at the Retronaut Website.
+Since you’re made it to the Tatler, you already know the answer to that question, which was posed by a 1981 Honeywell advertisement, found in the midst of a fun series of pioneering computer ads at the Retronaut Website.
 But unfortunately for its long-term health, the US Postal Service seems to exist these days to serve those few remaining people left who are still confused by the concept of email and electronic bill paying.
 Its target demographic increasingly seems to be the same as the nightly television network news and dead-tree newspapers, media that similarly exists largely for elderly people who’ve never figured out how that newfangled “Internet” works.
 Additionally, more reliable private industry services such as FedEx and UPS have also impacted the postal service.
 Or as Michael Walsh writes in the New York Post, “The check may never be in the mail again:”

 The USPS is practically begging to be allowed to pull out of the government-goody factory that’s throttling it; the Obama administration proposes a 90-day extension on the $5.5 billion pension payment while Congress figures out what to do next.
 The Senate is considering various bills to allow ending Saturday delivery, post-office closures, etc. In the House, Rep. Darrell Issa also wants a financial-control board established, in case the USPS goes into default.

 Titanic, meet deck chairs.
 Buzz Lightyear or no Buzz Lightyear, letter-writing is a dying art; bills and most documents are now easily conveyed by e-mail, and FedEx and UPS have better reputations for reliability.